 Breakfast.
-To ensure that all children are offered breakfast in order to meet their nutritional needs and enhance their ability to learn:
+To ensure that all children are offered breakfast to meet their nutritional needs and enhance their ability to learn:

-- School will operate universal breakfast which is offered at no cost to students - School will, to the extent possible, utilize methods to serve school breakfasts that maximize participation, including serving breakfast in the classroom or hallway, "grab-and-go" breakfast, or breakfast during morning break or recess.
+- IDEA will operate universal breakfast which is offered at no cost to students - IDEA will, to the extent possible, utilize methods to serve school breakfasts that maximize participation, including serving breakfast in the classroom or hallway, "grab-and-go" breakfast, or breakfast during morning break or recess.